 At the end of the project and if possible, arrange a final meeting of the project team, including stakeholders, to get their views on what lessons can be learned from the project.
-The project manager needs to structure the meeting and keep everyone focussed, as it can be easy to get bogged down in detail and lose focus on the key exercise is not about blame but about identifying ways of doing things better in the future.
+The project manager needs to structure the meeting and keep everyone focussed, as it can be easy to get bogged down in detail and lose focus on the key learning.

+Everyone will need to remember that the lessons learned exercise is not about blame but about identifying ways of doing things better in the future.